aave/interface/CONTRIBUTING.md

 ## Get Up & Running Locally

-Once you’ve completed the pre-requisites above, you should be able to start running the interface locally.
+Once you’ve completed the prerequisites above, you should be able to start running the interface locally.
 There are several variations of running locally.

 ### Development Mode